restic/restic/doc/Design.md

 Locks come in two types: Exclusive and non-exclusive locks.
-At most one process can have an exclusive lock on the repository, and during that time there mustn't be any other locks (exclusive and non-exclusive).
+At most one process can have an exclusive lock on the repository, and during that time there must not be any other locks (exclusive and non-exclusive).
 There may be multiple non-exclusive locks in parallel.

 A lock is a file in the subdir `locks` whose filename is the storage ID of